Monday, 16 November 2015

 3. Ishar Alloy’s case (supra) did not deal with the question of jurisdiction of the Courts nor was Bhaskaran noticed by the Court while holding that the presentation of the cheque ought to be within six months to the drawee bank.
 But that does not, in our view, materially affect the logic underlying the pronouncement, which pronouncement coming as it is from a bench of coordinate jurisdiction binds us.
 When logically extended to the question of jurisdiction of the Court to take cognizance, we find it difficult to appreciate how a payee of the cheque can by presentation of the cheque to his own bank confer jurisdiction upon the Court where such bank is situate.
 If presentation referred to in Section 138 means presentation to the “drawee bank�, there is no gainsaying that dishonour would be localised and confined to the place where such bank is situated.
 The question is not whether or not the payee can deposit his cheque in any bank of his choice at any place.
 The question is whether by such deposit can the payee confer jurisdiction on a Court of his choice?
 Our answer is in the negative.
 The payee may and indeed can present the cheque to any bank for collection from the drawee bank, but such presentation will be valid only if the drawee bank receives the cheque for payment within the period of six months from the date of issue.
 Dishonour of the cheque would be localised at the place where the drawee bank is situated.
 Presentation of the cheque at any place, we have no manner of doubt, cannot confer jurisdiction upon the Court within whose territorial limits such presentation may have taken place.

-Harman Electronics (P) Ltd. v.
+4. Then came Harman Electronics (P) Ltd. v.
 National Panasonic India (P) Ltd. (2009) 1 SCC 720.
 That was a case where the complaint under Section 138 was filed in a Delhi Court, only because the statutory notice required to be issued under the proviso to Section 138 was issued from Delhi.
 If Bhaskaran was correctly decided, Harman should not have interfered with the exercise of jurisdiction by the Delhi Court for issue of a notice was in terms of Bhaskaran, one of the factors that clothed the Court in Delhi to take cognizance and try the case.
 Harman did not do so.
 In Harman’s case this Court, emphasized three distinct aspects.
 Firstly, it said that there was a world of difference between issue of a notice, on the one hand, and receipt, thereof, on the other.
 Issue of notice did not give rise to a cause of action while receipt did, declared the Court.

 5. Secondly, the Court held that the main provision of Section 138 stated what would constitute an offence.
 The proviso appended thereto simply imposed certain further conditions which must be fulfilled for taking cognizance of the offence.
 The following passage deals with both these aspects: